x86txt/portfolio_sre_agent/README.md

 bun run --cwd cli dev -- demo full_outage --api http://localhost:8000
 ```

-### 4) Report Caching (Optional - SQLite3)
+### 4) Report Caching & Rate Limiting (SQLite3)

-The backend uses SQLite3 to cache LLM-generated reports, avoiding duplicate API calls when switching between formats (markdown/text/json).
+The backend uses SQLite3 for two purposes:

+**Report Caching**: Caches LLM-generated reports to avoid duplicate API calls when switching between formats (markdown/text/json).
 The cache database is automatically created at `backend/cache.db` (or a custom path via `CACHE_DB_DIR` environment variable).

-No separate service is required - SQLite3 is built into Python.
+**Rate Limiting**: Enforces a limit of **3 LLM API calls per hour per IP address** (shared across OpenAI and Anthropic).
+The rate limit database is stored at `backend/rate_limit.db` in the same directory as the cache.

+**Key behaviors:**
+- Cached reports don't count toward the rate limit
+- Rate-limited requests to the report endpoint fall back to deterministic output (no error)
+- Rate-limited requests to the chat endpoint return `429 Too Many Requests`
+- Rate limit headers (`X-RateLimit-Limit`, `X-RateLimit-Remaining`) are included in responses
+- Use `/api/admin/unblock-ip?ip_address={ip}` to reset rate limits for an IP

-**Note**: If SQLite is unavailable, the backend will gracefully fall back to generating reports on-demand (no caching).
+**Note**: If SQLite is unavailable, the backend gracefully falls back to generating reports on-demand (no caching) and allows all requests (no rate limiting).
 Reports are automatically invalidated when incidents are updated (new alerts, resolution changes).

 ## Demo scenarios